psychemedia/storytelling-notes/hudden_dudden.md

 "More nor you'd care to buy," sez the lad.

-"Now what," sez Dan, sez he, "would ye be afther chargin' me for a sizable piece — say as much as would reach from me fren's nose to the small toe of his left foot? "
+"Now what," sez Dan, sez he, "would ye be afther chargin' me for a sizable piece — say as much as would reach from me fren's nose to the small toe of his left foot?"

 The lad laughed at the quality of the ordher, but he knew Dan's odd ways.
 So, he sized the man up and sez he, —